ansarilaith/laith-taha/EZIoT_SDK/README.md

 1. The `eziot.link` website and API does collect data necessary to maintain a web server.
 Access logs (which include IP addresses) are maintained (but not for very long).
 We also, of course, keep the email address you used to create an account for the period that the account exists (until you delete it).

 1. The `eziot.link` website and API **SHOULD NOT** be used to host any data that is critical to commercial, medical, government, or military systems or infrastructure.
-This is an experimental site/application designed to developers and hobbiests.
+This is an experimental site/application designed to developers and hobbyists.
 There is no guarantee of permanence of data or application.
 It may be removed at any time.

 1. The `eziot.link` website and API **SHOULD NOT** be used to host any data that is personal or private in nature.
 We use encryption on the front end, but not on the back end.
 That is, your data is encrypted when transmitted over the internet (if you are using HTTPS), but it is not stored in an encrypted format.
 Please keep this in mind.